deeplearning-wisc/npos/README.md

 ## Ads
 Checkout our
-* ICLR'22 work [VOS](https://github.com/deeplearning-wisc/vos) on object detection in still images and classification networks.
+* ICLR'22 work [VOS](https://github.com/deeplearning-wisc/vos) on parametric outlier synthesis for object detection and classification networks.
-* NeurIPS'22 work [SIREN](https://github.com/deeplearning-wisc/siren) on OOD detection for detection transformers.
-* CVPR'22 work [STUD](https://github.com/deeplearning-wisc/stud) on object detection in video datasets.
+* CVPR'22 work [STUD](https://github.com/deeplearning-wisc/stud) on unknown synthesis for object detection in video datasets.
 * NeurIPS'23 work [DREAM-OOD](https://arxiv.org/pdf/2309.13415.pdf) on outlier generation in the pixel space (by diffusion models) if you are interested!